Thrishanka051/sample-uber-taxi-app/README.md

 # sample-uber-taxi-app
 Uber Taxi Web App
 This is a sample web application developed as part of a database academic project, using PHP, HTML, CSS, and MySQL.
 The application simulates basic Uber taxi functionality with features that include:

-Creating new trips.
+Managing passengers with full CRUD operations.

+Creating and managing trips with CRUD functionality.

 Searching for trips by destination.

-Updating trip details.

-Canceling trips.
+Establishing a relational database structure between passengers and trips.

-The project demonstrates fundamental CRUD operations and database management concepts, showcasing practical implementation skills for web development and database integration.
+The project demonstrates key concepts in relational database design, CRUD operations, and integration with a dynamic web front end, showcasing practical web development and database management skills.